xraypy/xraylarch/doc/xasviewer/index.rst

 Principal Component Analysis (PCA) is one of a family of numerical techniques to reduce the number of variable components in a set of data.
-There are many related techniques and procedures, and quite a bit of nomeclature and jargon around the methods.
+There are many related techniques and procedures, and quite a bit of nomenclature and jargon around the methods.

 In essence, all these methods are aimed at taking a large set of similar data and trying to determine how many independent components make up that larger dataset.
 That is, the only question PCA and related methods can ever really answer is::

-    how many indepedent spectra make up my collection of spectra?
+    how many independent spectra make up my collection of spectra?

 It is important to note that PCA cannot tell you what those independent spectra represent or even what they look like.
 However, you can also use